Elite Dangerous: Critical response

 The announcement of the removal of the offline mode on 14 November 2014 was met by a number of complaints from customers, with some saying they had backed the game on the understanding that it would feature offline play and others that there had been no prior warning of removal during the whole of the preceding development period.
 Frontier offered refunds to customers who had pre-ordered the game without playing it, and said that those who had already played the game, in alpha or beta form, would not be eligible for refunds.
 Later, Braben, speaking for the company, announced that refunds would be judged on a "case-by-case" basis.

 Elite Dangerous won "Best of E3" from The Escapist and games.cz in 2014.
 Elite Dangerous won the Game Developers Choice Award 2015 for best audience.
 During the 18th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Elite Dangerous for "Outstanding Achievement in Online Gameplay".
 It was ranked as the Best VR Game of 2016 from Game Revolution.
 It was nominated for Evolving Game by the British Academy Games Awards (BAFTA) in 2017.
 The game was also nominated for the "Still Playing" award at the 2019 Golden Joystick Awards.
 Elite Dangerous: Beyond was nominated for "Evolving Game" at the 2019 British Academy Games Awards.
+The astronomy news website Space.com ranked Elite Dangerous as the best space flight simulation game of 2025.